Posts of Peril: Detecting Information About Hazards in Text: Research Methods

 \section{Research Methods}

-All data collected and analyzed were considered exempt by the lead author's institutional review board, where all modeling, data collection, and data analysis was conducted.
-All annotations were non-human subject research.
+All data collected and analyzed were determined to be exempt from assessment by the institutional review board of the lead author's university, where all modeling, data collection and data analysis were conducted.
+All annotations were non-human-subject research.
 In addition, all data were anonymized prior to analysis or annotation to minimize privacy risks.
+This was accomplished via anonymization of user names and profile content.